-At long last, a more efficient 64-bit version of OneDrive for Windows is available, as a beta (sorry Public Preview) for the moment.
+At long last, a more efficient 64-bit version of OneDrive for Windows is available.

 OneDrive for Windows is the software that synchronizes your local computer with the cloud storage.
 There are also nifty features to save a lot of disk space (‘Free up Space) or ensure that a file is always kept saved on the computer (‘Always keep on this device’).

 Windows 10 for Microsoft Office users has a whole chapter devoted to OneDrive in Windows.

 This might not seem important for many, but it’s overdue news for heavy users of OneDrive who have been waiting a long time for this.